 Skin type profile

-Before you start using sodium hyaluronate, discuss it with your dermatologist to see if it’s right for you.
-This is particularly important if you’re already using topical treatments they’ve prescribed for you.
+Before you start using sodium hyaluronate, talk with your dermatologist to see if it’s right for you; this is particularly important if you’re already using prescribed topical treatments.

 Sodium hyaluronate is the synthesized, salt form of hyaluronic acid.
 While it can provide the same benefits as hyaluronic acid, it does so via a different mechanism of action; by penetrating deeply within the skin due to its small molecular weight.

 It can attract and bind to water, and maintain this moisture within the deeper layers of the skin.
 This hydrates the top layers, supports collagen and effectively firms and strengthens skin; this plumps the skin and improves the look of fine lines.